KimNG02/SproutView/README.md

 Build instructions:
-0. Install node.js, maven and java17
+0. Install postgreSQL, node.js, maven and java17
 1. If there is no node_modules in the main repo run "npm install react-scripts --save" and "npm i react-simple-typewriter"
+2. If you have not generated the database use "\cd" in the psql client to navigate to this folder. "\cd .." goes back one step ("C:User\test" becomes "C:User") "\! cd" prints current directory.
+When in this directory run "\i sproutdb.sql".
+OBS!
+Make sure your postgres server is on "localhost:5432" with default user "postgres" and change the password in "dbtest.java" to your postgres user password.
-2. Run "npm run build" in main repo
+3. Run "npm run build" in main repo
 Now you can run the server by selecting one of the java files and pressing the start button in the top right

 To build into jar and run:
-3. Run "mvn package -f "Path\To\Repo\Sprout-View\sprout-view\pom.xml" (exchange path\to\repo for the actual path)
+4. Run "mvn package -f "Path\To\Repo\Sprout-View\sprout-view\pom.xml" (exchange path\to\repo for the actual path)
-4. Run "java -jar sprout-view\target\sprout-view-0.0.1-SNAPSHOT.jar" to start the server (port 8080)
+5. Run "java -jar sprout-view\target\sprout-view-0.0.1-SNAPSHOT.jar" to start the server (port 8080)

 # Getting Started with Create React App